 2. Pour Concrete.

-A similar idea to stop birdseed from growing under the feeder is simply to pour some concrete to create a small slab around the bird feeder.
-Once again, cleaning up seed debris is a breeze with this solution.
+A similar idea to stop birdseed from growing under the feeder is to pour concrete to create a small slab around it.
+Once again, this solution makes cleaning up seed debris a breeze.

 3. Put Down A Tree Ring And Rocks.